Boulder-Cryogenic-Quantum-Testbed/scresonators/README.md

-# measurement
+# scresonators
-Welcome to the measurement repostository of the Boulder Cryogenic Quantum Testbed!
+Welcome to the scresonators repository of the Boulder Cryogenic Quantum Testbed!
 This is a library for measuring the loss in superconducting resonators.

 ## Installation
-1. clone the repository into a folder of your choice with `git clone https://github.com/Boulder-Cryogenic-Quantum-Testbed/measurement.git`
+1. clone the repository into a folder of your choice with `git clone https://github.com/Boulder-Cryogenic-Quantum-Testbed/scresonators.git`
 2. Install the dependencies, we ***strongly*** recommend using [virtual environments](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) for managing your dependences.
 To install dependencies run:
   `pip install -r requirements.txt`
 3. If you are running on Windows, install Microsoft Visual Studio before using the library